 The Gambia is located between the Tropic of Cancer and the Equator.
 It enjoys sunshine and high temperatures all year round.
 However, you must remember there are two distinct seasons, wet and dry.

 In spring and summer months, until October, the temperatures rise and humidity increases due to short, sharp showers.
-These happens mainly at night but it is still hot, humid and there are more mosquitos at some places.

 For these reason the best time for your sun holidays in The Gambia is between November and March when it's dry and bearably warm.
 The coastal areas offer cooler sea breezes although when you go for an inland excursion it can still become really hot.
 This is also the best time to view the rich local wildlife.